Electric-Coin-Company/zcash-docs/source/index.rst

 The Zcash protocol, and therefore, using ZEC, can offer a far higher standard of privacy than Bitcoin or other privacy-focused cryptocurrencies.
 We achieve this through a sophisticated zero-knowledge proving confidentiality of transaction metadata.
 For more technical details, please check out our `Protocol Specification <https://github.com/zcash/zips/raw/master/protocol/protocol.pdf>`_.

-Zero knowledge proofs mean that shielded zcash transactions reveal zero information to the public, and the least amount of information between sender and receiver.
-They know the amount you sent, the time, and the transaction ID, but not your address and other metadata (unless you disclose it).
+Zero knowledge proofs mean that shielded zcash transactions can prove the validity of a transaction the public without disclosing the information.
+For instance, the sender, receiver, and amount sent are all encrypted, but can be proven that both entities exist, and the amount was a valid amount to be sent.

 Other privacy schemes provide different, and less strict definitions of privacy.
 Ring signatures used by Monero, only provide plausible deniability.
 Tumbler schemes, which mixes potentially identifiable currency with others to obsecure the souce, are insecure.